AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 ### Live-Demo

-The live demo displays a real-time representation from a Azure Kinect camera, visualizing a SMPL model onto the person in the image.
+The live demo displays a real-time representation from an Azure Kinect camera, visualizing a SMPL model onto the person in the image.

 Execute this command inside the `Release` directory to start the live demo: